 Tricyclic antidepressants Heterocyclic (including tricyclic) antidepressants Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more such as amitriptyline and nortriptyline are seldom used anymore to treat depression because of their side effects.
 However, these drugs may be used if people also have a disorder causing chronic pain that interferes with activities and work.
 Tricyclic antidepressants can help relieve certain kinds of pain.

 Monoamine oxidase inhibitors Monoamine oxidase inhibitors (MAOIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more may be effective but are rarely used except when other antidepressants have not worked.
+Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more , such as phenelzine, tranylcypromine, and selegiline patch may be effective but are rarely used except when other antidepressants have not worked.

-SSRIs and antianxiety drugs Drugs Used to Treat Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more , such as clonazepam, lorazepam, and diazepam, as well as other antidepressants, are used to treat anxiety disorders, such as panic disorder and phobias.
+SSRIs and antianxiety drugs Drugs Used to Treat Anxiety Disorders , such as clonazepam, lorazepam, and diazepam, as well as antidepressants, are used to treat anxiety disorders, such as panic disorder and phobias.

 Mood stabilizers, such as lithium Lithium In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
-Mania is characterized... read more , carbamazepine, valproate, lamotrigine, and topiramate, are used to treat bipolar disorder.
+Mania is characterized... read more , carbamazepine, divalproex sodium, valproic acid, and lamotrigine, are used to treat bipolar disorder.
 Also, several antipsychotic drugs can be used to treat bipolar disorder.
 They include aripiprazole, asenapine, cariprazine, lurasidone, olanzapine, quetiapine, risperidone, and ziprasidone.

 In recent years, significant advances have been made in the field of psychotherapy, which is sometimes referred to as talk therapy.
 By creating an empathetic and accepting atmosphere, the therapist often is able to help the person identify the source of the problems and consider alternatives for dealing with them.
 The emotional awareness and insight that the person gains through psychotherapy often results in a change in attitude and behavior that allows the person to live a fuller and more satisfying life.